Skip to main content

 That means:

-• all-chunks still improves stability for small KBs
+• direct injection still improves stability for small KBs

 • but in restricted mode the final model sees a safe summary, not raw chunk content